 Photosystem II is a large integral-membrane protein complex located in the thylakoid membrane of chloroplasts.
 At its center PSII contains the light-absorbing reaction center, a cluster of chlorophyll molecules at which primary charge separation occurs after it has entered an excited state.
-The charge separation within PSII, along with a similar event within photosystem I, promotes electron transfer through numerous redox active centers, eventually producing the transmembrane proton gradient that is required for ATP synthesis.
-At the site of oxygen evolution, where electron transfer begins, the Mn4Ca cluster cycles through five oxidation states during catalytic production of O2.
-In addition, the site includes a redox active tyrosine residue (Tyr Z), other coordinating amino acid residues, and one or more nearby Cl- ion.
-Although much is known about the structure of PSII, thanks to recent X-ray crystallography studies at 3.0-3.8 Å resolution, the mechanism by which H2O is converted into O2 is not well understood.
-For example, while the Mn ions are known generally to be in the 3+ or 4+ state, their exact oxidation states and couplings throughout the catalytic cycle are not known.
-The directly bound Ca2+ ion and the nearby Cl- ion have important roles in coordinating the step-wise oxidation of the Mn ions with the transfer of electrons from H2O, but this is poorly understood.
+The charge separation within PSII, along with a similar event within photosystem I, promotes electron transport through numerous redox active centers, eventually producing the transmembrane proton gradient that is required for the synthesis of ATP.
+At the site of O2 evolution, where electron transport begins, the Mn4Ca cluster passes through five oxidation states during its catalytic cycle.
+In addition, the site includes a redox active tyrosine residue (Tyr Z), other coordinating amino acid residues, and two nearby Cl- ions.
+Although much is known about the structure of PSII, thanks to several X-ray crystallography studies, the mechanism by which H2O is converted into O2 is not well understood.
+For example, while the oxidation states of the Mn ions are approximately known for the various stages of catalysis, the nature of the O-O bond formation step is largely unknown.
+Similarly while it is evident that the directly bound Ca2+ ion and the nearby Cl- ion have important roles in coordinating the step-wise oxidation of the Mn ions and the transfer of electrons from H2O, the details are poorly understood.
 The Ca2+ ion, although somewhat labile, appears to have a critical role in electron transfer to the Tyr Z residue.
-The Cl- ion, although more distantly bound, is also required for electron transfer in the higher oxidation states.
+The Cl- ion, although more distantly bound, is required for electron transfer in the higher oxidation states.
 Both ions may participate in proton movement or a hydrogen bond network, function in charge neutralization, influence the coupling of the Mn4Ca cluster, or a combination of these possibilities.

 Haddy, A.; Ore, B.M.
 "An alternative method for calcium depletion of the oxygen evolving complex of photosystem II as revealed by the dark-stable multiline EPR signal" Biochemistry 2010 49, 3805-3814

 Kuntzleman, T; Haddy, A. "Fluoride Inhibition of Photosystem II and the Effect of Removal of the PsbQ Subunit" Photosynthesis Research 2009 102, 7-19

-Haddy, A. "EPR Spectroscopy of the Manganese Cluster of Photosystem II" (Review) Photosynthesis Research2007 92, 357-368
+Haddy, A. "EPR Spectroscopy of the Manganese Cluster of Photosystem II" (Review) Photosynthesis Research 2007 92, 357-368

-Haddy, A.; Lakshmi, K.V.; Brudvig, G.W.; Frank, H.A.
+Bryson, D.I.; Doctor, N.; Johnson, R.; Baranov, S.; Haddy, A. "Characteristics of Iodide Activation and Inhibition of Oxygen Evolution by Photosystem II" Biochemistry 2005 44, 7354-7360Haddy, A.; Lakshmi, K.V.; Brudvig, G.W.; Frank, H.A.
 "Q-band EPR of the S2 state of Photosystem II confirms an S=5/2 origin of the X-band g=4.1 signal" Biophysical Journal 2004 87, 2885-2896